zhaochunyu323/meteorology_nmc/README.md

 # meteorology_nmc
-Using scrapy to crawl meteorology data.
+Using scrapy to crawl meteorology data of Beijing of all the districts.

 Usage: (Ubuntu 16.04)